 Don’t depend on visitors to scroll to convert.
 Place at least one CTA button above the fold where it’s immediately visible.
 Place other key elements of your landing page, such as the image and headline, above the fold as well.

 Make sure your landing page not only looks great on any device, but that it also loads quickly.
 A good portion of your traffic will come from mobile browsing, and these visitors will be less likely to convert if the page looks clunky on their smaller screen or if it loads too slow.

 11. Use landing page templates

 Landing page templates are the quickest, easiest way to build an optimized page for your site.
 Professional designers and marketing experts built these templates, so they’re destined to drive conversions and make sales.
 You can also fully customize each one to best fit your branding.
 You can even use the opportunity to design two different pages and see which one performs better amongst your audience.

 How to get traffic to your landing pages

 Now for the fun part—bringing visitors to your landing page so they can convert.
-Here are four main avenues for growing traffic:
+Try these four avenues to grow traffic:

 01. Social media

-As one of the most prominent platforms for engagement with your target audience, social media is the first place to start promoting your landing page.
-Whether it’s on Facebook, LinkedIn, Twitter or Pinterest, take the opportunity to create a compelling post with a link to your landing page.
-That way, you’ll target people who are already interested in your brand and bring in quality traffic.
+As one of the most prominent platforms for engaging with your target audience, start promoting your landing page on social media.
+Whether it’s on Facebook, LinkedIn, Twitter or Pinterest, create a compelling post with a link to your landing page.
+That way, you’ll target people already interested in your brand and bring in quality traffic.